nrwl/nx/docs/shared/react-tutorial/01-create-application.md

 └── tsconfig.base.json
 ```

-Two projects were added to the workspace:
+Since we specified in the prompts to create a React project, we can see that two projects were added to the workspace:

 - A React application
 - E2E tests for the React application